Ted Budden: Biography

 Much more than his electioneering, Budden became known for his column, which was a regular feature of a number of NF publications, including Spearhead.
-Although offering the standard views of racism, anti-Semitism and the like associated with the far right, it was appreciated by readers for its high level of satire and became a long-running feature of various rightist publications.
+Although offering the standard views of racism, Antisemitism and the like associated with the far right, it was appreciated by readers for its high level of satire and became a long-running feature of various rightist publications.

 During the 1980s, as head of the NF's Brighton branch, Budden was closely associated with the Flag Group (his column appearing regularly in The Flag) and was involved in one of the main incidents that exposed the lack of unity in the NF.
 Following the resignation of Stuart Holland, Budden was chosen by the Flag Group to represent the party in the resulting by-election.
 Amongst his opponents, however, was an Official National Front candidate Patrick Harrington and as a result neither candidate polled at all well (although Budden finished behind Harrington, capturing only 83 votes).
 The whole event indicated just how much the NF had descended into in-fighting.

 By the 1990s, Budden was noted for his alternative views within nationalist circles promoting the concept of European unity and (similar to John Bean and Oswald Mosley after the war) he supported Britain's membership of the European Economic Community (which became today's European Union).

 As the Flag Group ran its course, Budden went on to join the current British National Party and, under John Tyndall, the Ted Budden Column became a feature of the party's monthly newspaper British Nationalist.
 Although previously dismissed by Nick Griffin as 'an elderly bigot' Budden continued to write for the BNP until his death.